Landau33/1DConduction-Sim/README.md

 # 1D Fin Steady-State Heat Conduction Simulation

-This project simulates the **steady-state temperature distribution on a 1D circular fin** with convection at its surface.
+***This project was developed as an MA6801 course assignment at NTU for Fall 2025 (Semester 1).***

-The fin has temperature-dependent thermal conductivity \(k(T)\), using **two-point linear interpolation**.
+This project simulates the *steady-state temperature distribution on a 1D circular fin* with convection at its surface.

-This is a simple and clear numerical model suitable for thermal engineering coursework, numerical methods practice, and fin performance analysis.
+The fin has temperature-dependent thermal conductivity `k(T)`, using two-point linear interpolation.

 ![Temperature Distribution](question.png)

 ---

 ## Mathematical Model